koutsosg/9realms/app/components/Positioner/README.md

 ## Overview

-The `Positioner` component allows you to position a button and optional content in various corners of the viewport.
+The `Positioner` component allows you to position a button and optional content in various positions of the viewport.
 The content can be toggleable, appearing when the button is clicked.

 ## Props

-### `corner`
+### `position`

 - **Type**: `string`
 - **Default**: `"top-right"`
-- **Description**: Specifies the corner where the button and content will be positioned.
+- **Description**: Specifies the position where the button and content will be positioned.
 Acceptable values:
   - `"top-left"`
   - `"top-right"`
   - `"bottom-left"`